 The technological solution

-In order to evaluate sustainable intensification strategies, the ‘Dairy systems simulation model’ was developed and adapted to the dairy production systems of the region (LAC).
-This tool enables to model - with a few inputs and easy to obtain on farm – the baseline production systems in each country and to model improved scenarios, evaluating the biophysical, economic, social and environmental impact.
-The proposed scenarios will be validated on monitored commercial farms, with the interaction of technicians and farmers, resulting in learning exchange and knowledge divulgation.
+To evaluate sustainable intensification strategies, the ‘Dairy systems simulation model’ and the ‘Dairy Monitor’ were developed and adapted to the dairy production systems of the region (LAC).
+The simulation model enables to model - with a few inputs and easy to obtain on-farm – the baseline production systems in each country and improved scenarios, evaluating the biophysical, economic, social, and environmental impact.
+The 'Dairy Monitor 2' allowed the monitoring of commercial farms' physical, economic, social, and environmental indicators in which the planned changes were implemented.
+The proposed scenarios were validated on monitored commercial farms, with the interaction of technicians and farmers, resulting in learning exchange and knowledge divulgation.

 - 15 researchers that work in different topics within dairy and belong to the co-executor and associated organisms of the project.
 They have been directly involved in all the project activities.

-- A total of 55 farmers are directly involved in the project.
+- A total of 200 farmers and technicians are directly involved in the project.

 - It is estimated that the project has approximately 391.152 farmers indirectly benefited, covering around 5.000 annual hectares y 20 million potential hectares.